slint-ui/slint/README.md

 This is the repository of the SixtyFPS project.

-## Warning: Pre-Alpha

-SixtyFPS is still in the early stages of development: APIs will change and important features are still being developed. **Do not use this yet in production**.
+*Note: SixtyFPS is still in the early development stage.
+Some APIs may change as we are still in the midst of developing our key features.
+Consequently this code is not yet ready for use in production.*

-At the moment, it's possible to create user interfaces from C++, Rust, and NodeJS.
-These can be compiled and shown on Linux, macOS, Windows and in Web Browsers (using WebAssembly).

-We aim to support the development of this project through commercial licensing and services.
-We would love to get feedback from potential future customers or users.

 ## What is SixtyFPS

 SixtyFPS is a toolkit to efficiently develop fluid graphical user interfaces for any display: embedded devices and desktop applications.
-We support multiple programming languages, such as Rust, C++ or JavaScript.
+We support multiple programming languages, such as
+Rust, C++, or JavaScript.

 Our design goals are: